 Would you rather link to a high-quality blog article or a boring category page?

-If you don’t think content is important, then you might as well stop reading now.
+If you don’t think information is important, then you might as well stop reading now.

-Your content strategy will make or break your SEO campaign.
+Your information strategy will make or break your SEO campaign.

 It doesn’t matter how many backlinks you get.